Famoto/Whispurr/README.md

     Encrypts the message using xChaCha20-Poly1305-IETF with the session key from the Double Ratchet.
     Signs the encrypted message with the sender's private Ed25519 signing key.

-- Compute Message Identifier
+- **Compute Message Identifier (MessageID)**

-    Calculates a hash of the receiver's UserID:
+	- Calculates a hash of the combination of the sender's and receiver's UserIDs:
+	- This `MessageID` serves as the identifier for the conversation and is used for querying messages in that conversation.

-- Send Message
+- **Send Message**
-    Sends the encrypted and signed message to the server along with the MessageID.
+    - Sends the encrypted and signed message to the server, along with the `MessageID` and the current `Hash` of the `EncryptedMessage` (to be stored in the hash chain).

 **Server Side**

-- Store and Relay Message
-    Stores the message indexed by the MessageID.
+- Stores the message along with the `MessageID`, `Hash`, and `PrevHash` in the HashChain Table.
-    Does not access or modify the message content.
+- Relays the message without accessing the content or knowing the sender and receiver identities.

 **5. Receiving Messages**

  **Receiving Client (Receiver)**

 - Compute Message Identifier
-	- Calculates the hash of their own UserID to retrieve messages:
+	- Calculates the `MessageID` by hashing the combination of their own `UserID` and the sender's `UserID`:

+- Request New Messages
+	- Sends the `MessageID` along with the latest known `Hash` (of the last message they received) to the server.
+The server uses this `PrevHash` to fetch all subsequent messages in the conversation.

 - Retrieve Messages
 	- Requests messages from the server using the MessageID.